Laser Safety FAQs

 • OD of 5 = 0.001%

-Can the same pair of laser protective eyewear be worn for any laser?
+Can one pair of laser protective eyewear be worn for any laser?